pufsecurity-caliptra/Caliptra-Subsystem-with-PUFrt/README.md

 This repository is provided for evaluation and development purposes only.
 For commercial deployment, production use, or integration into commercial products, please contact PUFsecurity for licensing terms.
+This project is licensed under the (LICENSE) License.